ricketytoc/tp/docs/DeveloperGuide.md

 * The `FindCommand` updates the filtered list in `Model` to contain only employees whose department is `Marketing`.

 Step 2.
 The user executes `increment 1000` to increment the salaries of all employees in the filtered list.
-The associated command `IncrementCommand` first calls `Model#getFilteredPersonList()` to obtain the filtered list of persons.
+The associated command `IncrementCommand` first calls `Model#getSortedFilteredPersonList()` to obtain the filtered list of persons.

 Step 3. `IncrementCommand` then checks that the increment is valid for all persons in the filtered list using `IncrementCommand#checkValidIncrement(personList)`.